m-rishab/Research-Paper-Recommendation/README.md

 This flowchart illustrates the process flow of the research paper recommendation system, including data preprocessing, model training, and recommendation generation.

+## Future Improvements
+- Incorporating user feedback to enhance recommendation accuracy.
+- Expanding the dataset to cover a broader range of research domains.
+- Integrating more advanced NLP techniques for better understanding of paper content.

 ## Dataset Used
 The dataset used for training and evaluation is available on Kaggle.
 You can access it [here](https://www.kaggle.com/datasets/spsayakpaul/arxiv-paper-abstracts/data).